-Once you reach this stage you should be confident at consistently applying topspin to the ball.
-If you are struggling under more pressure then go back a stage or try using the TopspinPro in between sets to reinforce you technique.
+Once you reach this stage, you should be confident at consistently applying topspin to the ball.
+If you are struggling under more pressure, then go back a stage or try using the TopspinPro in between sets to reinforce your technique.

 STAGE 4 - Rallying

 This is the toughest stage of all.
 The variety of incoming balls now increases significantly.
-It requires extra footwork to adapt to the constant changes in height, depth and pace of the ball.
-You also have to change your own pace, placement and spin levels on each shot you hit.
+It requires extra footwork to adapt to the constant changes in height, depth, and pace of the ball.
+You also have to change your own pace, placement, and spin levels on each shot you hit.
 Here is where you want to spend the most practice time.
-Getting used to the larger variation of incoming balls takes time and repetition so expect to struggle at first.
+Getting used to the larger variation of incoming balls takes time and repetition, so expect to struggle at first.
 You might find some types of shots easier than others.
 Be aware of your contact point height.
-Many players have the tendency to stand too close to the baseline and then the ball bounces high in relation to their body.
-Stand back so most of the balls you hit are dropping to between hip and waist height where it is easier to apply topspin.
+Many players tend to stand too close to the baseline, and then the ball bounces high in relation to their body.
+Stand back so most of the balls you hit drop to between hip and waist height, where it is easier to apply topspin.

-To increase th difficulty try rallying with targets or aim to control the ball into distinctive areas.
+To increase the difficulty, try rallying with targets or aim to control the ball into distinctive areas.
 This will improve your skills faster than just rallying down the middle.
 Alley rallies are a great way to build up consistency.
 Watch this video below from Essential tennis for some alley rally tips:

-Once you are feeling solid with your rallies it’s time to really put the topspin to test.
-Try using your topspin to build points and especially be aware of your depth.
-Keep your swing lifting so you are not dropping the ball short for your opponent to attack.
+Once you are feeling solid with your rallies, it’s time to really put the topspin to the test.
+Try using your topspin to build points, especially be aware of your depth.
+Keep your swing lifting, so you are not dropping the ball short for your opponent to attack.
 Try using your topspin to create angles and move your opponent around the court both side to side and up and back.
-Don’t panic if you have a set back.
-At this point your muscle memory should be fairly ingrained, so stay relaxed and trust your technique.
-If you are feeling rushed, take a step back so you have more time to react to striking the ball.
+Don’t panic if you have a setback.
+At this point, your muscle memory should be fairly ingrained, so stay relaxed and trust your technique.
+If you are feeling rushed, take a step back, so you have more time to react to striking the ball.

 STAGE 6 - Matchplay

-The final and most rewarding phase - using it into a real game!
-By this point (so to speak!) you should be very comfortable hitting topspin.
+The final and most rewarding phase - using it in a real game!
+By this point (so to speak!), you should be very comfortable hitting topspin.
 Any skill you take into a real game situation should be well practiced.
 As in stage 5, trust your technique and muscle memory.
-Now it comes down to shot choice and decision making.
+Now it comes down to shot choice and decision-making.
 Use your topspin to build points and try to force an error from your opponent.
-Don’t attempt to hit winners unless they're easily available, and even then you should always plan for one more shot!
+Don’t attempt to hit winners unless they're easily available, and even then, you should always plan for one more shot!
 You'll have both fulfilling and frustrating moments - it's all part of the thrill of the game.
-If it doesn’t work out how you planned see if can figure out why and then go back to more practice games in between your next match.
+If it doesn’t work out how you planned, see if you can figure out why and then go back to more practice games in between your next match.

 Remember not to rush through this process.
-One of the most common things people say to me is that they "want to play against better players".
+One of the most common things people say to me is that they "want to play against better players."
 You can learn a lot from playing with more advanced players, but the downside to this is that they generally hit a faster ball and one with heavier spin.
 This means less time for you to react and get your shape right.
-When trying to develop a specific skill like topspin it's bests to build it up gradually.
+When trying to develop a specific skill like topspin, it's bests to build it up gradually.
 That way your technique stays solid and doesn't break down under pressure.
 Even the pros practice with drop feeds and slower hitters sometimes.
-Ironically you'll end up improving much faster this way and feel ready for the bigger moments!
+Ironically you'll improve much faster this way and feel ready for the bigger moments!